open-AIMS/ADRIA.jl/README.md

 # Press ctrl+c to exit the package manager
 ```

-Development scripts/functions can then be worked on in the `sandbox` folder without these polluting the repository.
+Development scripts/functions can then be worked on in the `sandbox` folder without these polluting the ADRIA project itself.

 ## Note